Chocolate Hills are a must-see destination if you plan to visit Bohol Island in the Philippines.

 It’s even better than expected through your own eyes!

-WHERE IS CHOCOLATE HILLS BOHOL?
+WHERE ARE THE CHOCOLATE HILLS IN BOHOL?

 Chocolate Hills is located in the Carmen region on Bohol Island, Philippines.